phoeluga/LCD-Content-Formatter/README.md

 ### Hardware

-- LCD display HD44780 2004 or 1602
+- LCD HD44780 2004 or 1602
 - I2C extender for HD44780
-- Raspberry Pi or any other device what is able to control the I2C LCD display in dependence to the needed software prerequisites
+- Raspberry Pi or any other device what is able to control the I2C display in dependence to the needed software prerequisites

 ## Concept